ChrisReid27/ai201-project2-fitfindr-starter/README.md

 <!-- Answer both questions with at least 2–3 sentences each. -->

 **One way planning.md helped during implementation:**
+Planning.md helped greatly during tool implementation, especially when prompting Copilot to do each implementation in isolation, following the specific layed out in there.
+It also helped me to remember what to do when it came to implementing the planning loop and being able to get the agent to follow each step.

 **One divergence from your spec, and why:**
+I had to change the token amount for fit card and also limit its word count.
+I had to increase the token count for the tool from 200 to 500 because responses kept getting cut off prematurely or sometimes defaulting to error responses.
+I then had to limit word count to 80 so that the message caption would retain the specifics of being short and shareable for social media.

 ---